MSc Health Research (Part Time)

 Students must study the following modules for 60 credits:

 FURTHER QUANTITATIVE RESEARCH METHODS

-You'll build on the quantitative methods covered in Introduction to Research Methods.
-It will add depth to your knowledge already acquired in that module on measurement, survey instruments, study designs and statistics.
-You'll also take part in practical sessions where you'll apply the statistical knowledge gained to describe and analyse data sets.
+This course builds on the quantitative methods covered in Introduction to Research Methods.
+It will add depth to the basic knowledge already acquired in that module on measurement, survey instruments, study designs and statistics.
+Students will also take part in practical sessions where they will apply the statistical knowledge gained to describe and analyse datasets.

 INTRODUCTION TO RESEARCH ETHICS AND GOVERNANCE

 This module gives an overview of research ethics and research governance.
 It will enable the students to understand the research governance frameworks and it will help them to understand the ethical implications of their planned research.
 In addition, it will help the students to write participant information sheets (PIS), informed consent forms, and lay summaries of their protocols.
 It will also address crucial issues for successful funding applications such as patient and public involvement (PPI).